windbench/WEMEP/community/contribute.rst

       $ pip install -r requirements.txt

 #.
-Find the chapter you want to edit in the .rst files and edit it with your favorite text editor.
+Find the chapter you want to edit in the ``.rst`` files and edit it with your favorite text editor using `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ syntax.
 #.
 Build the docs into a local html copy at ``/WEMEP/_build/html``

     .. code:: bash